macmowl/parcel_order/README.md

 For the form to work, we have prepared a mock API, which is documented below.

+## Solution

+This was a challenging project for me and I am pretty proud of what I made.
+I had notions in Typescript but the project shows me I still have a lot to learn.
+I completed all tasks except the 2 digits and the bonus (lack of time).

+I have loaded 2 libraries:
+- Axios
+- Sass and node-sass
+I really wanted to make code by myself as much as possible.

+Globally, it works.
+Unfortunately, I faced 2 problems, one with axios and another one with Typescript (I suppose).

+- Axios:
+    I load an axios request on useEffect everytime the order object is changed.
+I get the response as expected but also a bad request.
+I have no idea of what it could be.
+- Typescript:
+    I create a handleChange function which contains this line (101 on PackageForm):

+    ```temp.packages[i][e.target.name] = e.target.value;```

+    I get a type error.
+I suppose Typescript tells me I made a mistake somewhere but I can't find out.
+So I made a switch to bypass the issue.

+If you have any idea why this doesn't work or/and any advice on my code, you know where to find me :)

+Regards,

 ## Details

 ### Order form